 Sweetener: I prefer to use maple syrup to sweeten this drink, but you are welcome to add whichever kind (and amount) of sweetener you prefer in your coffee.
 (Starbucks’ nutrition facts list that they use “sugar”, which I imagine means granulated white sugar.)

-Pumpkin puree: Soooo, from looking at those same nutrition facts, I’m pretty sure that Starbucks’ pumpkin cream cold brew only contains a teeny tiny amount of actual pumpkin puree per serving.
+Pumpkin puree: From looking at those same nutrition facts, I’m pretty sure that Starbucks’ pumpkin cream cold brew only contains a teeny tiny amount of actual pumpkin puree per serving.
 But we’ve tinkered around with the foam recipe and have managed to get it to hold with a half teaspoon of pumpkin puree included per serving, so that we can all feel like there’s some legit pumpkin involved here.
-(That said though, I would honestly say that the pumpkin puree is optional here.
-If you don’t have any on hand, the drink will still be delicious without it.)

 Vanilla extract: Starbucks uses vanilla in both the pumpkin foam and the cold brew.